Debarshi-IT/Final-Year-Main-Project/README.md

 *   **Table 6.1**: Physics & Simulation Parameters Setup (Page 23)
 *   **Table 6.2**: Routing Node Coordinates and Topology Data (Page 24)
 *   **Table 6.3**: Performance Metrics vs. AI Traffic Vehicle Density (Page 25)
-*   **Table 6.4**: Comparative Matrix: Pure ML (End-to-End Deep Learning) vs. Hybrid System (Page 27)
+*   **Table 6.4**: Comparative Matrix: Traditional Rule-Based Control vs. Hybrid ML/RL System (Page 27)

 ---

 ## ABSTRACT

 In this project, we design, implement, and analyze **SmartDrive**, an interactive 3D self-driving vehicle simulator using a hybrid client-server architecture.
-The primary objective is to separate high-level mathematical pathfinding computations from the real-time physical simulation and rendering loops.
+The primary objective is to leverage backend machine learning and reinforcement learning models for real-time decision making while maintaining physical simulation and rendering client-side.

-The backend is built using Python and Flask, representing the road network as a topological graph and running an optimized A* pathfinding algorithm to determine the shortest route between parking slots and junctions.
+The backend is built using Python and Flask inside [app.py](file:///c:/Users/Debarshi%20Chatterjee/Downloads/Final_proj_3D/app.py), hosting a Random Forest Regressor and a Random Forest Classifier for primary driving decision making (such as lane keeping and collision avoidance) alongside a Reinforcement Learning algorithm that optimizes driving policy based on simulation feedback.
+Telemetry and state-action data are continuously logged and saved in the `logs` folder for training the models.
 The client interface is implemented in Javascript using Three.js (WebGL) to simulate Newtonian vehicle physics, sensor array feedback, and traffic rules.

 A custom Lidar (Light Detection and Ranging) sensor system is simulated using dynamic raycasting to detect obstacles, pedestrians, and road boundaries.
-Lateral steering control is achieved through a modified Pure Pursuit tracking algorithm, complemented by dynamic lookahead scaling and quadratic Bezier curve interpolation at intersections to resolve turning stability issues.
-Longitudinal velocity control is regulated by an Intelligent Driver Model (IDM) adaptation.
+Lateral steering control is achieved through a combination of the ML-driven decisions and a modified Pure Pursuit tracking algorithm, complemented by dynamic lookahead scaling and quadratic Bezier curve interpolation at intersections to resolve turning stability issues.
+Longitudinal velocity control is regulated by an Intelligent Driver Model (IDM) adaptation and refined by the reinforcement learning model.

 Furthermore, we implement a recovery state machine to resolve off-road deviations, yielding high robustness.
-The system operates in real-time within modern web browsers, demonstrating that separating graph routing (backend) from localized obstacle avoidance and kinematic modeling (frontend) maintains high framerates (60 FPS) and low latency while ensuring collision-free navigation.
+The system operates in real-time within modern web browsers, demonstrating that separating machine learning inference (backend) from localized obstacle avoidance and kinematic modeling (frontend) maintains high framerates (60 FPS) and low latency while ensuring collision-free navigation.

-**Keywords**: 3D Simulator, Self-Driving Car, A* Pathfinding, Pure Pursuit, Three.js, Flask, Newtonian Physics, Lidar Raycasting.
+**Keywords**: 3D Simulator, Self-Driving Car, Random Forest, Reinforcement Learning, Three.js, Flask, Newtonian Physics, Training Logs.

 ---